 These services must be provided in the ADHC center that has been chosen by the beneficiary.

-ADHC services are furnished on a regularly scheduled basis, not to exceed 10 hours a day, 50 hours per week (exclusive of transportation time to and from the ADHC center), as specified in the beneficiary’s POC and ADHC ISP.
+ADHC services are furnished on a regularly scheduled basis, not to exceed 10 hours a day, 50 hours per week (exclusive of transportation time to and from the ADHC center), as specified in the beneficiary’s POC and ADHC Individualized Service Plan (ISP).

 ADHC Waiver beneficiaries must attend a minimum of 36 days per calendar quarter, absent extenuating circumstances.
 The assigned support coordinator, based upon guidance provided by OAAS, must approve exceptions for extenuating circumstances.